SoHo Weekly News: Follow-ons

+By the end of 1979 Goldstein had sold his stake in SWN, been replaced as editor-in-chief, and announced plans to start a new paper.
+The Wall Street Final began publishing in June 1980 but ceased publication after only two months.

-Annie Flanders had been the fashion editor; very shortly after SWN closed, she organized a meeting of ex-staffers including Ronnie Cooke, Stephen Saban, Lesley Vinson, Megan Haungs, and Bill Cunningham to found Details magazine which ran from 1982 to 2015.
+Annie Flanders joined SWN in 1976, where she worked as a style columnist and later as fashion editor.
+Very shortly after SWN closed, she organized a meeting of ex-staffers including Ronnie Cooke, Stephen Saban, Lesley Vinson, Megan Haungs, and Bill Cunningham to found Details magazine, which ran from 1982 to 2015.
 Kim Hastreiter succeeded Flanders as fashion editor; she and news reporter David Hershkovits went on to found Paper magazine.
 Marzorati went on to work at The New Yorker, Harper's Magazine, and eventually The New York Times, where he edited The New York Times Magazine.
+Staffers Margo Jefferson (theater critic) and Tim Page (classical music editor) both went on to win Pulitzer Prizes at other publications.

 In a 1985 review, publisher Bonnie Marranca wrote of her efforts in 1975 to get Performing Arts Journal started.
 At the time, she was writing for SWN, which she described as "renegade" and "a fledgling publication, with no pretense to paying writers".
 She had lined up printing services but was facing the even larger expense of typesetting; SWN's publisher (unnamed but presumably Goldstein) knew of Marranca's plans and offered to provide her typesetting services for the first three issues at no cost in exchange for another year of her writing for free, which she accepted.
-Marranca again wrote about SWN in 1995, reflecting on her experiences as a theatre critic there during 1975 – 1977.
+Marranca again wrote about SWN in 1995, reflecting on her experiences as a theater critic there during 1975–1977.
 She described the paper as "one of the respected, opinion-shaping newspapers at that time, featuring extensive coverage of the burgeoning downtown arts scene".